microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0-beta/New-MgGroupDriveItemListItemDocumentSetVersion.md

 # New-MgGroupDriveItemListItemDocumentSetVersion

 ## SYNOPSIS
-Create new navigation property to documentSetVersions for groups
+Create a new version of a document set item in a list.

 ## SYNTAX